vantezzen/git-dev-time/README.md

 git-dev-time vantezzen -d /usr/home/me/repositories/example # Get stats for user "vantezzen" for the Git repository that's inside the directory
 ```

+#### CLI behaviour
 Users that have never commited will be ignored and nothing will be output.
 When trying to get stats for a directory that doesn't contain a Git repository, an error will be thrown.

+The CLI will use the username contained _in the commit_ itself - this isn't always the GitHub/GitLab/etc. username!
+Please check the Git log to see the Git username a developer used.

 You don't necessarily have to run the CLI in the root directory in order for it to detect your Git repository. git-dev-time uses the Git command under the hood which allows you to execute it in any subdirectory of your Git repository.